doe300/VC4C/Readme.md

 - A C++11 capable compiler
 - CMake in version >= 3.1
 - A suitable OpenCL 1.2 compiler.
-Supported versions are the "original" LLVM/CLang, which can be found in the Raspbian repositories, and Khronos [SPIRV-LLVM](https://github.com/KhronosGroup/SPIRV-LLVM) with the Khronos [SPIR-V compiler frontend](https://github.com/KhronosGroup/SPIR/tree/spirv-1.0).
+Supported versions are the "original" LLVM/CLang, which can be found in the Raspbian repositories, and Khronos [SPIRV-LLVM](https://github.com/KhronosGroup/SPIRV-LLVM) with the Khronos [SPIR-V compiler frontend](https://github.com/KhronosGroup/SPIR/tree/spirv-1.0) (only the tools clang and llvm-spirv need to be built).
-- The source-code for [VC4CLStdLib](https://github.com/doe300/VC4CLStdLib) for the GPu-side standard-library
+- The source-code for [VC4CLStdLib](https://github.com/doe300/VC4CLStdLib) for the GPU-side standard-library

 ## Build